ramdonti/learning-library/data-management-library/wsfc-sql-server/setup-the-2node-wsfc/setup-the-2node-wsfc.md

   ![](./images/windows-fcm-summary.png " ")

-13. The **Confirmation** screen shows the cluster name, node details and another few domain related information, and then click on **Next** to continue with configuration.
+13. The **Confirmation** screen shows the cluster name, node details and another few domain related information, and then click on **Next** to continue with the configuration.
   ![](./images/windows-fcm-clustername.png " ")

-14. Once the cluster created successfully we can see the confirmation that **You  have successfully completed the Create Cluster Wizard** message as shown follows.
+14. Once the cluster is created successfully we can see the confirmation that **You have successfully completed the Create Cluster Wizard** message as shown follows.
   ![](./images/windows-fcm-successful.png " ")

-15. After successfully created the cluster, the cluster details shown as follows.
+15. After successfully creating the cluster, the cluster details are shown as follows.

   ![](./images/windows-fcm-clusterdetails.png " ")

 16. Select the Cluster and navigate to **Cluster Core Resources**, the cluster resource will show is offline as shown in the following image.
 To bring the cluster online we need to update the **Static IP Address** which we created in **Task 3** and **Task4**.
   ![](./images/windows-fcm-clustercoreservices.png " ")

-17. Right click on **IP Address on Cluster Network 1**, and then click on **Properties**.
+17. Right-click on **IP Address on Cluster Network 1**, and then click on **Properties**.
 Select the Static IP Address and provide the secondary IP address which we created in **Task 3** for node1.
   ![](./images/windows-fcm-staticip.png " ")

-18. Repeat the same above step for Node2 network.
+18. Repeat the same above step for the Node2 network.
   ![](./images/windows-fcm-staticip-secondnode.png " ")

-19. Once the stastic secondary IP are configured, and then right lick on SQLName and click on **Bring online** cluster.
+19. Once the static secondary IP are configured, and then right lick on SQLName and click on **Bring online** cluster.
   ![](./images/windows-fcm-bringonline.png " ")

-20. The cluster should come online as shown in following image.
-Since the cluster is multi-subnet cluster we can able to see only one network is online.
+20. The cluster should come online as shown in the following image.
+Since the cluster is a multi-subnet cluster we can able to see only one network is online.
   ![](./images/windows-fcm-clusteronlinestatus.png " ")

-With the above step we are successfully setup the windows two node failover cluster.
+With the above step, we are successfully set up the windows 2 node failover cluster.
 You may now **proceed to the next lab**.

 ## Acknowledgements